raghavrv/Data-Structures-By-Horowitz-in-Python/README.md

 ## Contribute

- you wish to contribute too, visit [FOSSEE](http://fossee.in/) and see if you can find anything matching your interests.
+If you wish to contribute too, visit [FOSSEE](http://fossee.in/) and see if you can find anything matching your interests.

 ## Copyright

- copyrights for all the codes belong to the FOSSEE Department of IIT Bombay.
+The copyrights for all the codes belong to the FOSSEE Department of IIT Bombay.

 ## Contact

- any queries or help feel free to contact me at:
+For any queries or help feel free to contact me at:

 IRC:      rvraghav93